Floods hit Buenos Aires Province in Argentina

 Argentina is one of the world’s biggest producers of soybeans, and the flooding has delayed the harvest.
 That could be a big problem for farmers and for the country’s economy.

-Further reading: Reuters – Argentina flooding
+Further reading about the Buenos Aires Province floods: Reuters – Argentina flooding

 Article vocabulary list